gautammenghani/blog/_posts/2022-08-11-fixing-kernel-bugs-reported-by-syzkaller.md

 	retval = usb_submit_urb(ictx->tx_urb, GFP_KERNEL);
 ```
 So before calling usb_submit_urb(), we set the imon_context->tx.busy to true to indicate that a write is in progress.
-Now let's look at the fields of the strict imon_context
+Now let's look at the fields of the struct imon_context
 ```c
 struct imon_context {
 	struct device *dev;